Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/README.md

 ## See it in action (it takes 15 minutes) !

-The sample code provides a Terraform module to install & confiugre Velero.
+The sample code provides a **Terraform module** to install & configure Velero.

-The implemented scenario using this sample, shows how to backup a primary AKS cluster, and restore it to a seconday cluster (in a secondary region):
+The implemented scenario using this sample code, shows how to backup a primary AKS cluster, and restore it to a seconday cluster (in a secondary region).

+The Terraform code does the following:

-**In the Primary Region (WestEurope in the sample)**
+**1 - In the Primary Region (WestEurope in the sample)**
 - Creates a primary AKS cluster named **primary-aks1**, configured with Availability zones
 - Installs and configures Velero in primary cluster **primary-aks1** (referencing backup location in secondary Region)

-**In the Secondary / Backup Region (NorthEurope)**
+**2 - In the Secondary / Backup Region (NorthEurope)**
 - Creates a secondary AKS cluster named **aks-dr**, configured with Availability zones
 - Creates a storage location (Azure Storage Account) to store backups
 - Installs and configures Velero in secondary cluster **aks-dr** (Velero referencing the same backup location in secondary Region)